-A unique coverage to the state of Michigan is broad collision.
-Broad collision coverage comes with some great benefits you should know about when setting up your car insurance policy.
-Weigh the benefits of broad collision to determine if it is the right coverage for you.
+One type of collision coverage unique to the state of Michigan is broad collision coverage.
+It comes with some great benefits that you should know about when setting up your car insurance policy.
+Weigh the benefits of the broad collision to determine whether it is the right coverage for you.

 Collision in Michigan

-Limited Collision: Provides coverage only if you are found not at fault.
+- Limited collision protection: Provides coverage only if you are found not to have been at fault

-Standard Collision: Provides coverage regardless of fault, however, a deductible is always required.
+- Standard collision coverage: Provides coverage regardless of fault; however, a deductible is always required.

-Broad Collision: Provides coverage regardless of fault, however, not-at-fault claims will have no deductible.
+- Broad collision protection: Provides coverage regardless of fault; however, not-at-fault claims will have no deductible.

 Benefits of Broad Collision Coverage

-- Covers physical damage to your vehicle due to an accident with another vehicle or other inanimate object.
+- It covers physical damage to your vehicle due to an accident with another vehicle or other inanimate object.

 - No deductible is charged for not-at-fault accidents, including if your vehicle is hit while parked.

 - Broad collision deductible only applies to at-fault accidents.
-So, you can increase your deductible to reduce costs, while still getting a zero deductible on not-at-fault accidents.
+So, you can increase your deductible in order to reduce costs, while still getting a zero deductible on not-at-fault accidents.